William Regal: The Un-Americans (2002–2003)

 Regal defeated Edge to win the Intercontinental Championship at Royal Rumble on 20 January 2002, after using a set of brass knuckles in order to knock out Edge, an action that would later become a trademark of Regal's character.
-Regal defended the title against Edge again at No Way Out in a brass knuckles on a pole match.
-He lost the title to Rob Van Dam at WrestleMania X8.
-The same week, he beat Diamond Dallas Page for the European Championship on 21 March episode of SmackDown!.
+Regal defended the title against Edge again at No Way Out on 17 February in a brass knuckles on a pole match.
+He lost the title to Rob Van Dam at WrestleMania X8 on 17 March.
+The same week, he beat Diamond Dallas Page for the European Championship on the 21 March episode of SmackDown!.

-Regal was drafted to the Raw brand in the inaugural WWF draft lottery on 25 March.
-Regal lost the European Championship to Spike Dudley on 8 April episode of Raw.
-He regained the championship from Dudley on 6 May episode of Raw to become a four-time champion.
+Regal was drafted to the Raw brand in the inaugural WWF draft lottery on the 25 March episode of Raw, thus bringing the European Championship to Raw.
+Regal lost the European Championship to Spike Dudley on the 8 April episode of Raw.
+He regained the championship from Dudley on the 6 May episode of Raw to become a four-time champion.
 Throughout April, Regal would also hold the WWF Hardcore Championship five times, with all of these reigns coming at non-televised house shows.
-Regal entered the 2002 King of the Ring tournament, but lost to Booker T in the qualifiers.
+Regal entered the 2002 King of the Ring tournament, but lost to Booker T in the qualifiers on the 3 June episode of Raw.

-Regal later lost the European title to Jeff Hardy in July, making Regal the antepenultimate champion as the championship was retired later in the year.
-He joined The Un-Americans, an anti-American alliance consisting of Canadian wrestlers Lance Storm, Christian and Test on 2 September episode of Raw.
-At Unforgiven, The Un-Americans lost to Bubba Ray Dudley, Kane and Booker T and Goldust.
+Regal later lost the European Championship to Jeff Hardy on the 8 July episode of Raw, making Regal the third-to-last champion as the championship was retired later in the year.
+He joined The Un-Americans, an anti-American alliance consisting of Canadian wrestlers Lance Storm, Christian and Test on the 2 September episode of Raw.
+At Unforgiven on 22 September, The Un-Americans lost to Bubba Ray Dudley, Kane and Booker T and Goldust.